Dmfama20/block-course_stats/README.md

-Moodle block for displaying a simple course statistic
+Moodle block for displaying a simple course statistics
 ==========

 This plugin ...